nuta/operating-system-in-1000-lines/website/en/09-memory-allocation.md

 >
 > This algorithm is known as **Bump allocator** or **Linear allocator**, and it's actually used in scenarios where deallocation is not necessary.
 It's an attractive allocation algorithm that can be implemented in just a few lines and is very fast.
 >
-> When implementing deallocation, it's common to use a bitmap-based algoritm or use an algorithm called the buddy system.
+> When implementing deallocation, it's common to use a bitmap-based algorithm or use an algorithm called the buddy system.

 ## Let's try memory allocation